BotsiTeam/BotsiSDK-Android/README.md

 - `activity`: The activity from which the purchase flow is launched.
 Must be in foreground.
 - `product`: The product to be purchased.
 Obtained from getPaywallProducts.
 - `subscriptionUpdateParams`: Optional parameters for subscription updates or replacements.
 Used when upgrading, downgrading, or changing subscription plans.
 - `callback`: Callback invoked when the purchase is completed successfully.
-Provides the BotsiPurchase with purchase details and updated profile.
+Provides the updated BotsiProfile and BotsiPurchase with purchase details.
 Called on the main thread.
 - `errorCallback`: Optional callback invoked when the purchase fails.
 Provides error details including billing errors and network issues.
 Called on the main thread.

 **Throws:**